Joy in Jesus, Physician of Repenting Sinners

 (Revelation 2:5, paraphrase)

 I love the Lord Jesus!
 When I fall, He lifts me up.
 When I fail, He forgives me.
 When I am weak, He is strong.
 When I am lost, He is the way.
 When I am afraid, He is my courage.
-Jesus takes to heart the sufferings of His friends because He is not only the Son of God mighty to save, but fully human and able to feel.
+Jesus takes to heart the sufferings of His friends who trust Him because He is not only the Son of God mighty to save, but fully human and able to feel.

-Rebecca Manley Pippert said: Christ was the holiest man who has ever lived and yet He went around talking with prostitutes and hugging lepers.
-He not only mingled with the most undesirable people: He actually seemed to enjoy them.
+Christ was the holiest man who has ever lived.
+And yet He went around talking with prostitutes and hugging lepers.
+He not only mingled with the most undesirable people.
+He actually seemed to enjoy them.
 The religious folks accused Jesus of being a drunkard, a glutton, and having bad taste in friends.
 How ironic that the Son of God visited this planet and one of the chief complaints against Him was that He was not religious enough.
-Thankfully Jesus says: “Here I am!
-I stand at the door and knock.
-If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me….Peace I leave with you; my peace I give to you.
-Not as the world gives do I give to you.
-Let not your hearts be troubled, neither let them be afraid.”1
+Thankfully Jesus says: “Let’s see how Christ the Lord intervenes in peoples’ lives.

 A Healed Pastor